RaminKav/LostInTime/notes.md

 ## Projectile/Magic ideas

 - orb that spins around you as you walk, attack fires the orb, then respawns or comes back

+## Foliage/object rework notes:

+- convert tile object hash to a vec of 4 objects, 1 for each quadrant
+  - objects like trees or walls take up all 4, grass/flowers/chests take up 1
+- Add world generation for grass/flower clusters

+BUG: full inv pick up deletes item